You are $75 away from free shipping

 Sorry, you must log in to save an item.

-From the fishtail to the French, braids aren’t going anywhere anytime soon.
+From the fishtail to the French, it’s safe to say knowing how to braid hair has become a must-have skill.
 Whether you prefer to wear a traditional plait or something a little edgier, there’s a braided hairstyle out there for everybody who’s looking to spruce up their beauty look.
 Want to get in on the woven action but have no idea where to start?
 We’re here to help you kick off your newest obsession with the steps and hairstyling products needed to create our five favorite braids.
-That’s right, we’re sharing how to do a Dutch braid, how to do a French braid, and more.
+That’s right, we’re sharing how to braid hair—including how to do a Dutch braid, how to do a French braid, and more.
 Follow (and weave) along!

 Classic and simple, this braid is the easiest to master.
 With three strands and an overhanded weave, you’ll be able to transform your hair into a super chic ‘do.